 Then, click Calibrate from the Initialize menu [1].
 When the calibration is complete, check the old and new calibration factors on the pop-up window displayed.
 If the new calibration factor is in the correct range, click on Use New Factor [2].

-SCREEN: To be uploaded by Authors: Calibrate is being clicked from the Initialize menu.
+SCREEN_5: To be uploaded by Authors: Calibrate is being clicked from the Initialize menu.

-SCREEN: To be uploaded by Authors: Pop-up window with old and new calibration factors appearing, clicking Use New Factor.
+SCREEN_6: To be uploaded by Authors: Calibration being performed and pop-up window with old and new calibration factors appearing, clicking Use New Factor.

 Next, move up the piezo by 500 micrometers [1], then check whether the demodulation circle has been correctly calibrated by navigating to the Demodulation tab on the interferometer desktop [2].

-Talent moving the piezo up.
+SCREEN_7: Talent moving the piezo up.
 Authors: Is this step performed using the software?
-If yes, please acquire a screen capture video for this shot and upload it to your project page
+If yes, please acquire a screen capture video for this shot and upload it to your project page.
+Yes, the piezo is moved through the software.
+The screen recording has been uploaded (SCREEN_7).

 SCREEN: To be uploaded by Authors: Navigating to the Demodulation tab on the interferometer desktop.